SAFE-Labs-Docs/Lab-Handbook/README.md

 <b>Suggestions:</b> <br/>
 -Discuss 1-on-1 meeting frequency at onboarding, and review in annual appraisals. <br/>
 -Create a shared space where past presentations can be accessed.<br/>
--Encourage participation and involvement from all lab members, for example:
+-Encourage participation and involvement from all lab members, for example:<br/>
-  1. Round table feedback
+&nbsp;&nbsp;&nbsp; 1.
+Round table feedback<br/>
-  2. Lab members write down their thoughts, then all of them are read.
+&nbsp;&nbsp;&nbsp; 2.
+Lab members write down their thoughts, then all of them are read.<br/>
-  3. Allocate time in meetings for problem solving and a brainstorming session.
+&nbsp;&nbsp;&nbsp; 3.
+Allocate time in meetings for problem solving and a brainstorming session.<br/>
-  4. Have a meeting facilitator and/or note taker; rotate among lab members.
+&nbsp;&nbsp;&nbsp; 4.
+Have a meeting facilitator and/or note taker; rotate among lab members.<br/>
 -Conduct regular team-building activities (e.g. lab retreat, dinners, celebrations).<br/>
   <br/>
 <b>Example: </b> <br/>